-Here at Student Space Systems, we want to make sure that our leadership reflects the wants and needs of the general membership of the club very well.
-Due to this, the Executive Board is elected directly by the General Members at the end of each year by a process of Single Transferable Vote.
+Here at Student Space Systems, we want to make sure that our leadership reflects the wants and needs of the general membership as closely as possible.
+To accomplish this, the Executive Board is elected directly by the General Members at the end of each year by a process of Single Transferable Vote.

 Take a few minutes to meet the Board Members of Student Space Systems!